MarkGolley/fun-startrek-battler/README.md

 ## Step 1

-Create my SHIPS, ADMIRALS and RACES and the battle function.
+Create my SHIPS, ADMIRALS and the battle function.

-## SHIPS and RACES
+## SHIPS

-- Each SHIP should have a DESIGNATION (name), HULL INTEGRITY (health), SHIELD STRENGTH (to limit weapon damage), WEAPON DAMAGE and the SOUND it's weapons make.
+- COMPLETE - Each SHIP should have a DESIGNATION (name), HULL INTEGRITY (health), SHIELD STRENGTH (to limit weapon damage), WEAPON DAMAGE and the SOUND it's weapons make.

-- Each SHIP has a RACE (type) - leading to a strength or weakness.
+- COMPLETE - Each SHIP has a RACE (type) - leading to a strength or weakness.

-- There are 6 SHIPS for each RACE

-- Create FEDERATION, KLINGON, ROMULAN and BORG SHIPS.
+- COMPLETE - Create FEDERATION, KLINGON, ROMULAN and BORG SHIPS.
-    - FEDERATION strong against KLINGON, weak against ROMULAN. - 6 SHIPS.
+    - FEDERATION strong against KLINGON, weak against ROMULAN
-    - KLINGON strong against ROMULAN, weak against FEDERATION. - 6 SHIPS.
+    - KLINGON strong against ROMULAN, weak against FEDERATION.
-    - ROMULAN strong against FEDERATION, weak against KLINGON.- 6 SHIPS.
+    - ROMULAN strong against FEDERATION, weak against KLINGON.
     - BORG strong against ALL, weak against none. - 1 SHIP.

-- Every SHIP should have a useYourMoves method available, which returns its WEAPON attack.
+- COMPLETE - Every SHIP should have an attack method available, which returns its WEAPON attack.
-- Every SHIP should have a weaponSound method available, which returns its weapon sound.
+-   COMPLETE - Every SHIP should have a weaponSound which returns its weapon sound.
-- Every SHIP should have a damageSound method available, which returns either a shield damage sound or a hull damage sound.
+- COMPLETE - Every SHIP should have a damageSound method available, which returns either a shield damage sound or a hull damage sound.
-- SHIPS should have three moves, stored in an array.
+- COMPLETE - SHIPS should have three weapons, stored in an array.
-    - a weak (low attack damage) weapon can be fired infinite times.
+    - a weak (low attack damage) weapon can be fired many times.
     - a medium (attack damage) weapon can be fire a few times.
-    - a strong (attack damage) weapon can be fired only once per Admiral.
+    - a special (attack damage) weapon can be fired only once per Admiral.
-- Implement a critical hit, that randomly awards SHIPS triple damage attack.
+- COMPLETE - Implement a critical hit, that randomly awards SHIPS triple damage attack.

 ## ADMIRALS
-- ADMIRALS have a name, select up to 6 SHIPS and can chose which SHIP to call upon for each battle.
+- COMPLETE - ADMIRALS have a name, select up to 6 SHIPS and can chose which SHIP to call upon for each battle.
+- COMPLETE - An ADMIRAL needs to choose their race before accessing SHIPS to use in their fleet.
-- An ADMIRAL can only choose and hold 6 SHIPS.
+- COMPLETE - An ADMIRAL can only choose and hold 6 SHIPS.
 - ADMIRALS can change SHIPS mid battle.
 This should end the ADMIRALS turn.

 ## Battle
 - Finally, you will need a way to battle other ADMIRALS.
-- The battle should take two ADMIRALS and the SHIPS they wish to battle.
+- COMPLETE - The battle should take two ADMIRALS and the SHIPS they wish to battle.
 - The battle should have a fight method available.
 This should take the SHIP whose turn it is, attack the defending SHIP (deducting attacker's attack damage from the defender's hit points), and end their turn.
 - The fight method should take each SHIP's strengths and weaknesses into account.
 If a defender is strong against the attacking type, the attacking type's damage should be multiplied by 0.75.
 If a defender is weak against the attacking type, the attacking type's damage should be multiplied by 1.25.
 - Each attack should be followed by an attack message.
 The message will vary depending on the defender's weakness/strength.